mateoguaman/NaVILA/README.md

 This repository builds on [VLN-CE](https://github.com/jacobkrantz/VLN-CE), which relies on older versions of [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/tree/v0.1.7) and [Habitat-Sim](https://github.com/facebookresearch/habitat-lab/tree/v0.1.7).
 The installation process requires several modifications and can be complex.

-To set up the environment, run:
+To auto set up the environment, run:
 ```bash
 ./environment_setup_eval.sh navila-eval
 ```
-If the installation fails, check setup.sh for potential issues.
+If the installation fails, check `environment_setup_eval.sh` for potential issues, particularly with `habitat-sim`.
 The script assumes EGL is supported in your system.
 If it is missing, install the required packages beforehand:
 ```bash
 sudo apt-get update || true
 sudo apt-get install -y --no-install-recommends \